---

 # Umut Güden

-> 18-year-old Founder & Chairman of HMD Corporation, a multinational holding company
+> 18-year-old Founder of HMD Corporation, a multinational holding company

 > with 6+ years of experience and 25+ projects reaching 17.5M+ end users.